hubotio/hubot/docs/scripting.md

 * For `robot.respond` documentation, always prefix with `hubot`.
 Hubot will automatically replace this with your robot's name, or the robot's alias if it has one
 * Check out how man pages document themselves.
 In particular, brackets indicate optional parts, '...' for any number of arguments, etc.

 The other sections are more relevant to developers of the bot, particularly dependencies, configuration variables, and notes.
-All contributions to [hubot-scripts](https://github.com/github/hubot-scripts) should include all relevant
+All contributions to [hubot-scripts](https://github.com/github/hubot-scripts) should include all these sections that are related to getting up and running with the script.

 ## TODO